-To begin researching your term paper, it’s helpful to do some background reading about your community and information-seeking behavior more generally, seeking out some authoritative references sources to see what you can learn about your topic.
+To begin researching your term paper, it is helpful to do some background reading about your community and information-seeking behavior more generally, seeking out some authoritative reference sources to see what you can learn about your topic.

 There many are specialized dictionaries devoted to LIS terms, including a couple of online dictionaries that you can easily access.
-The most general LIS dictionary is ODLIS: Online Dictionary of Library and Information Science (http://www.abc-clio.com/ODLIS/odlis_A.aspx (Links to an external site.)).
+The most general LIS dictionary is ODLIS: Online Dictionary of Library and Information Science.
 ODLIS provides brief definitions of LIS terms, plus links to related terms and additional resources.
 There are many other LIS dictionaries that you can consult for definitions relating to specific fields.
-For example, the The Dictionary of Archives Terminology (https://dictionary.archivists.org/). is used by archivists and special collections librarians to understand terms related to rare books and manuscripts.
-The go-to source for defining terms in the field of records management is the ARMA Glossary of Records and Information Management Terms.
+For example, The Dictionary of Archives Terminology is used by archivists and special collections librarians to understand terms related to rare books and manuscripts.

-Once you’ve done some background reading and research and have a sense of the general character of your information community, the language used to describe it, and the kinds of resources you have to work with, you are ready to see what others have written about your group.
+Once you have done some background reading and research and have a sense of the general character of your information community, the language used to describe it, and the kinds of resources you have to work with, you are ready to see what others have written about your group.
 Because library and information science is a quickly changing field, its research literature is typically found in periodicals—that is, articles in scholarly and professional journals.
 The primary dissemination of scholarly knowledge and research in the LIS field is through the journal.
-Because most LIS writings are found in journals, you’ll usually use online databases to locate secondary sources.
+Because most LIS writings are found in journals, you will usually use online databases to locate secondary sources.
 The King Library provides access to many databases that cover LIS publication.
-The INFO 200 LibGuide details the most popular LIS databases for your research: http://libguides.sjsu.edu/lis/INFO200 (Links to an external site.)
+The INFO 200 LibGuide details the most popular LIS databases for your research.

 You need to be aware of the subject terms and keywords you use when doing research on your information community.
-Most, if not all, databases use what’s called a “controlled vocabulary” or thesaurus, a predetermined list of subjects that indexers use when assigning subject headings to a book or article in the database.
+Most, if not all, databases use what is called a “controlled vocabulary” or thesaurus, a predetermined list of subjects that indexers use when assigning subject headings to a book or article in the database.
+You will learn more about controlled vocabularies in INFO 202.
 Always browse the database’s list of subject terms and make note of terms used to describe your information community and its information needs.
 In addition, when you find a good article about your community, look at subject terms assigned to it.
 This will help you expand your search terms to achieve more comprehensive results.
 Also, depending on your information community, you might benefit from looking at databases in other disciplines and subject areas rather than relying solely on LIS sources.

 Here is a video from SJSU librarian Ann Agee about using databases to research information communities:

-Here is a another video from SJSJU librarian Ann Agee about using Ulrich’s:
+Here is a another video from SJSU librarian Ann Agee about using Ulrich’s: